 Arrival and Dismissal Routine

 It is very important that the children arrive on time and be picked up promptly.
 Late arrivals and departures are confusing for the children and disruptive to the class.
-We do expect you to be at the school when the door opens for dismissal.
-After school the teachers need the time to prepare the environment for the next class.
-If late pick-ups continue a service charge of $5 will be applied for each five minutes the adult is late.
-We understand that occasional circumstances happen beyond our control.
+We do expect you to be at the school when the door opens for arrival/dismissal.
+After school the teachers need the time to prepare the environment for the next class or clean up at days end.
+A late fee for pickup greater than 5 minutes past the arranged time will be: $15.00 for every 15 minutes or portion thereof.

 The person dropping off and picking up your child must record the time and initial on the attendance form.
-This is a licensing requirement required for their safety.
+This is a licensing requirement essential for their safety.
 Thank you for your cooperation.
 ONLY those persons you authorize in writing may pick up your child from the class.
-If someone else comes to claim your child without authorization, the staff is put in an awkward position.
+If someone else comes to claim your child without authorization, your child will not be released to him or her.
+This puts the staff in an awkward position.
 If an emergency arises and plans change, please write a note stating who is picking up your child that morning.
 This policy is for your child’s protection and your peace of mind.
-We also will not dismiss a child to someone who has been drinking alcohol.
+We also will not dismiss a child to someone who has been drinking alcohol, smoking marijuana or under the influence of drugs.

-We do go outside on occasion so please dress your child accordingly.
+Outdoor Clothing: We do go outside on occasion so please dress your child accordingly.
 Help your child by showing them their snow pants, hats and mittens as well as what is kept in their backpack.
-When we are getting the class ready to go outside there is not time for us to check every child’s backpack.
+When we are getting the class ready to go outside, there is not time for us to check every child’s backpack.
+Please label all your child’s outdoor clothing.

 Lost and Found

 The school is not responsible for the children’s personal belongings.
 We hope nothing ever goes missing.
-We put belongings that are left in the classroom in the coat room.
+We put belongings that are left in the classroom in the coat room.s All articles of clothing not claimed within two weeks of the school’s year-end, will be donated to one of the local thrift stores.

 Please keep toys at home.
 Frequently children will want to take toys to school.
 Please tell your child that it is a school rule that toys stay at home or in the car.
 We will also tell the children this during group time.
 If your child is persistent and a toy comes to the door, the teachers will explain the rule to them.
-If your child is going to someone’s home after class, please provide a backpack for personal belongings.
+Please discourage your child from wearing jewellery or makeup to school.
+These become a distraction taking the focus off productive work.
+Jewellery is often misplaced or lost and can cause the child great distress when the loss is discovered.
+Simple hairstyles like ponytails, braids or pigtails are least distracting.
+Hair bands and barrettes should be avoided, as they become distractions because they like to fall off.
+Please refrain from scented hair products and perfumes for allergy reasons.

 Show and Tell

-Show and Tell will be on the same day you bring a snack to school.
+Show and Tell is scheduled throughout the school year.
 This is an excellent way of gaining self-confidence at an early age.
 We want children to observe our natural environment, ask questions and enter into stimulating conversations.
 The goal of Show and Tell is to get the children talking!
 Toys are not appropriate at this time.
 Here are some suggestions for Show and Tell.

 - Articles pertaining to the class theme